nahidnstu12/food-finding/README.md

 ## This is Food Finding UI Clone Project.
 Here we  demonastrate how food finding in region.
-Here, I focused on UI Cloning.
+Here, I focused on UI Cloning with tailwindcss.
 Inspires on Zomato Indian StartUP.

 ---

+## Project Status

+Project is: _completed_

+---

-### Used Tech
+### Used Technology
 - NextJS
 - Tailwind CSS
 - React-slick
+- Firebase realtime database

 ---
 ### Features